Excessive Clotting

 Other disorders that cause thrombophilia are acquired after birth.
 These disorders include disseminated intravascular coagulation (often occurring in people with cancer), and antiphospholipid syndrome (sometimes occurring in people with systemic lupus erythematosus), which increase the risk of clotting because of overactivation of blood clotting factors.
 Hyperhomocysteinemia (an abnormal elevation of homocysteine, most often caused by deficiencies of vitamin B6, vitamin B12, or folate) is a possible cause of thrombophilia.

-Other factors may increase the risk of clotting along with thrombophilia.
-Many involve conditions that result in a person's not moving around sufficiently, causing blood to pool in the veins.
+Many other factors that increase the risk of clotting involve conditions that result in a person's not moving around sufficiently, causing blood to pool in the veins.
 Examples are paralysis, prolonged sitting (especially in confined spaces as in a car or airplane), prolonged bed rest, recent surgery, and heart attack.
 Heart failure, a condition in which the blood is not pumped sufficiently through the bloodstream, is a risk factor.
 Conditions that result in increased pressure on veins in the legs, including obesity and pregnancy, also increase risk.
+The risk is even greater in people who have thrombophilia and one of these other risk factors.

 Symptoms of Excessive Clotting